tylerdrc/MemoryAllocator/README.md

-# Project 02 for the University of Tulsa's CYB-3053: Operating Systems Concept course
+# Project 2 for the University of Tulsa's CYB-3053: Operating Systems Concept course

 ## Please review the Project handout for full assignment details.

 ## Additional Instructions

-Use the same environment you used for Project 1 (WSL, a Linux VM, Cygwin, other).
-We will not be building support for Windows.

-Ensure that you obtain all files, preferably through a git clone.
+We are utilizing github classroom as before.

 To compile: At the top-level directory (where you should see CMakeLists.txt, build.sh, and src/), execute the build.sh file ("./build.sh" in your terminal, without quotes).